Co-Founder and President

 Before his tenure as a creative executive, Saidman was a freelance producer, writer, and director, and got his start in television with Mark Burnett Productions.
 Saidman began his career in motion pictures, where he worked for Miramax and Dimension Films, and was later a Creative Consultant for Francis Ford Coppola’s American Zoetrope.

-Saidman has been nominated for the Emmy Award on nine occasions, and its recipient twice.
+Saidman has been nominated for the Emmy Award on eleven occasions, and its recipient twice.
 He was honored earlier this year with a Peabody Award for his work on We’re Here.
 He has also been the recipient of Producers Guild of America and Television Critics Association awards.
 From 2018-2022, he served on the Board of Directors of the International Documentary Association (IDA), and continues to passionately champion the importance of independent nonfiction storytelling.